DevExpress-Examples/how-to-resize-rows-in-gridcontrol-dynamically-using-a-splitter-t157516/Readme.md

 ### Persist Row Height with an Attached Property

-The `RowHeight` attached property stores the height value in the `RowState` object.
+The `RowHeight` attached property stores the height value in the `RowState` property.
 The grid uses this value to restore the row height after scrolling or refreshing.
-The `ResizableDataRow` control gets and sets the row height through the `RowState`:
+The `ResizableDataRow` control gets and sets the row height through the `RowState` property:

 ```csharp
 public static void SetRowHeight(DependencyObject element, double value) {